qaalabs/DE5M4/docs/day1/agile/scenario-a.md

-# Scenario A - Retail Company
+# Agile: Scenario A ~ Retail Company

 *Apply your phases from the previous activity to the scenario below.*

 ## Scenario

-A retail company with 200 physical stores and an e-commerce website wants to create a data product that **helps them understand customer behavior** across both channels to improve inventory management and personalization.
+A retail company with 200 physical stores and an e-commerce website wants to create a data product that **helps them understand customer behavior** across both channels to improve inventory management and personalisation.
 They have point-of-sale data, online transaction records, customer profiles, and inventory data available.

 ## Task